-Jim: Well, or they're thinking that's really hard to do.
-I've got my—
+Jim: Well, or they’re thinking that’s really hard to do.
+I’ve got my task list.

 Jim: I can hear Jean.

-Emerson: --yeah, it seems like this is not producing any quality in our relationship.
+Emerson: It just seems like this is not producing any quality in our relationship.
 This is not quality time.

 Jim: It’s a waste of time.